culturetogoberlin/recursive-file-lister/readme.md

 ## Installation

 ### Prerequisites

 - [Go](https://golang.org/dl/) (Ensure Go is installed and `GOPATH` is set up).

 See [Golang Documentation](https://go.dev/doc/install).

 ### Steps

 1. Clone or download this repository.
 2. Navigate to the project folder:
 3. Build executable

 ```bash
 go build -o filelisting.exe main.go
 ```

 ## Usage

-Copy filelisting.exe to the directory where you want to run the analysis.
+* Copy filelisting.exe to the directory where you want to run the analysis.
+* Doubleclick on filelisting.exe.

-Confirm the execution when prompted.
+* Confirm the execution when prompted.

-View the report upon completion.
+* View the report upon completion.

 ## Output